BAJAJ FINSERV DIRECT LIMITED

 Online IPO applications are widely used due to their convenience and real-time confirmation.
 There are three primary channels:

-1. Through Your Broker’s Online Platform
+1. Through A Broker’s Online Platform

 Most discount and full-service brokers offer IPO application services via mobile apps and websites.